tomdalling/eceval/README.md

 Open PRs and issues on GitHub.

-It would be cool to get this working for other languages, but right now it's hard-coded for Ruby.
+ - It would be cool to get this working for other languages, but right now it's hard-coded for Ruby.

-Sandboxing would be good too, but I don't know how feasible it is.
+ - Sandboxing would be good, but I don't know how feasible it is.

+ - Should handle multi-line STDOUT output

 License